 Back to top

-What are my rights when I am under investigation by Child Youth and Family?
+What are my rights as a parent when under investigation by Oranga Tamariki?

-Although CYF can’t tell you who notified them, you do have the right to clear and accurate information about why they are investigating you.
+Although Oranga Tamariki can’t tell you who notified them, you do have the right to clear and accurate information about why they are investigating you.
 The social worker who visits you should tell you why they are visiting.
-You can also call CYF anytime 0508 FAMILY (0508 326 459) with any questions about CYF’s processes.
+You can also call 24-hour parent helpline (0508 275 293) with any questions about their processes.

-You also have the right to have support people with you when you meet with CYF (find out more about advocates to assist you).
+You have the right to have support people with you when you meet with Oranga Tamariki (find out more about advocates to assist you).

 If you have to attend a Family Group Conference, you’ll have the right to tell your side of the story at the Conference.

-You also have the right to make a complaint if you believe CYF is treating you unfairly (see What can I do if I’m unhappy with how I’ve been treated by Child, Youth and Family?).
+You also have the right to make a complaint if you believe Oranga Tamariki is treating you unfairly.

 What is an advocate?

-If you are a child or young person living in a residence, you can also ask CYF for their list of volunteer advocates.
+If you are a child or young person living in an Oranga Tamariki residence, you can ask the residence for their list of volunteer advocates.